gegp01/gaia/R/Ising_MoranI.md

 $$ (1-({dist_{ij} \over H})²)² $$

-Here, we consider the distance between each pair of points ($dist_ij$) as the Manhatan distance:
+Here, we will consider the distance between each pair of points ($dist_ij$) as the Manhatan distance:

 $$ |lat_i - lat_j| + |lon_i - lon_j| $$